 Stanley Hood, Private, 22038, Royal Welsh Fusiliers.
 Stanley was the son of George and Martha Hood, of Slouthy Mill, Pembroke.
 He enlisted at Holborn, London into the Army, and was posted to the 15th Battalion, Royal Welsh Fusiliers, part of 113 Brigade, 38th (Welsh) Division.
 Stanley moved to France with the division in December 1915, and served at Fleurbaix with the division over the coming months.
 On 5 May 1916 the 15th RWF moved into the front line trenches at Fauqissart, in Northern France, for a brief spell on duty.
 Stanley was killed in action here on 8 May 1916, aged 24.
 His grave must have been discovered during post war clearances of the battlefield, as Stanley is today buried at Cabaret-Rouge British Cemetery, Souchez, France, some distance from where he was killed.

 Florance Horgan, Private, 55236, Kings Liverpool Regiment.
 Florance was born at St. Michael's, Pembroke in 1875, the son of John and Mary Horgan.
 The family later resided at Llandyfodwg, and Florance worked as a collier.
 He enlisted at Swansea into the 3rd Battalion, Welsh Regiment (Militia) on 29 April 1895, and appears to have served with the battalion for several years.
 After the outbreak of the Great War he re-enlisted Cardiff into the Army, joining the Cheshire Regiment.
 It is unknown whether he was deemed as unfit for duty at the front, or if he had been wounded, but Florance transferred to the Labour Company of the Kings Liverpool Regiment, which was a Home Service unit.
 Florance died of sickness at Prescot, Lancashire on 18 April 1917, aged 41.
 He is buried at St. Helen's Cemetery, England.
-His brother James also fell, but is not commemorated at Pembroke.
+Florance is not commemorated at Pembroke, although his brother James, who also fell, is.

 Arthur Howell, Captain, Royal Naval Reserve.
 Arthur was born in 1891, the son of James and Mary Ann Howell, of 5, Eaton Place, Pembroke.
 Arthur's father and brothers were employed at Pembroke Dockyards, but Arthur decided to go to sea, joining the Merchant Navy several years prior to the war.
 Arthur served for the duration of the war, and died of influenza in New Zealand on 18 November 1918, aged 27.
 Little else is presently known of him, as he is not commemorated by the CWGC.
 Many thanks to Giles Howell for identifying his Great Uncle Arthur, and for the photograph of him.